 With these, your kiddo will spend hours running around pretending to be their favorite superhero.

-With all the screens we’re staring at these days, it’s almost a novelty to remember to engage kids with these “low tech” fun activities of old.
+With all the screens we’re staring at these days, it’s almost a novelty to remember to engage kids with these “low-tech” fun activities of old.

-Best part of this?
+The best part of this?
 You don’t even have to buy bubbles.
 Just make your own!